bmuschko/cks-crash-course/exercises/02-tls-ingress/instructions.md

 You are tasked to create an Ingress with TLS termination.

+> **_NOTE:_** Kubernetes requires running an Ingress Controller to evaluate Ingress rules.
+Make sure your cluster employs an [Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/).
+On Minikube, you can enable the Ingress Controller with the command `minikube addons enable ingress`.
+The corresponding controller will run in the `ingress-nginx` namespace.
+See the [Minikube documentation](https://minikube.sigs.k8s.io/docs/handbook/addons/ingress-dns/) for more information on setting up an Ingress Controller and DNS.

 1. Create the objects defined by the YAML manifest `setup.yaml`.
 You will end up with a Deployment, multiple Pods, and a Service in the namespace `t75`.
 2. Generate a TLS certificate and key using OpenSSL with the command `openssl req -nodes -new -x509 -keyout accounting.key -out accounting.crt -subj "/CN=accounting.tls"`.
 3. Create a Secret named `accounting-secret` of type `kubernetes.io/tls` in the namespace `t75`.
 Use the TLS certificate and key from the previous step.